justjosias/zang/README.md

 `zig build play`: You can play a simple synthesizer with the keyboard.
 Home row to play a C major scale, sharps/flats in the qwerty row.
 Hold space to play a low C in a separate voice.

-`zig build song`: Play Bach's Toccata and Fugue in D Minor.
-Features (hard-coded) polyphony.
+`zig build song`: Plays Bach's Toccata and Fugue in D Minor in full.
+The song is parsed from a text file.
+For now that parser is custom to this example.

 `zig build subsong`: Like `play`, but a small melody is played for each note, pitched by the frequency of the key you press.
 The melody is encapsulated in a module, which looks on the outside like any other module (oscillators, etc).